 |Part-time study available||No, full-time only|

 Our MSc in Management (with specialism in Entrepreneurship) is an intensive one-year programme that offers you a unique opportunity to develop your knowledge and understanding of small business enterprise and entrepreneurship, while gaining a thorough grounding in the core theories and concepts that are central to a career in management today.
-It will be of particular interest to graduates looking to start their own enterprise, whether that be an online business, a family firm or even a social enterprise.
+It will be of particular interest to graduates looking to start their own enterprise.

 Our programme is designed for graduates of any discipline who aspire to a career in management.
 It is not necessary to have any prior academic or practical experience in business or management.
 However, you would benefit from having an inquisitive mindset and a genuine interest in interrogating research in the field to develop your knowledge and understanding for use in later practice.

-You will be part of a dynamic and diverse body of staff and students in Bristol, and be taught by experienced academics.
-Many staff within our School of Economics, Finance and Management are actively engaged in conducting pioneering research at international level, and our school was ranked sixth in the UK for its research impact (REF 2014), reflecting the quality and contribution our research plays in shaping policy and practice in the UK, Europe and globally.
+You will be part of a dynamic and diverse body of staff and students, and will be taught by experienced academics.
+Many staff within our School of Economics, Finance and Management are actively engaged in conducting pioneering research at international level, and our school was ranked sixth in the UK for its research impact (Times Higher Education analysis of REF 2014), reflecting the quality of our research and its role in shaping policy and practice in the UK, Europe and globally.